-- 5.3 List of required personal protective equipment (PPE) provided by Skills/Compétences Canada - N/A - 5.4 List of required personal protective equipment (PPE) provided by the competitor - Safety Glasses (Clear Lens Only) - CSA approved Safety shoes/boots - Mechanics gloves may be used.
+- 5.4 List of required personal protective equipment (PPE) provided by the competitor - Safety Glasses (Clear Lens Only) - CSA approved Safety shoes/boots - Mechanics gloves may be used.
 (Optional at the discretion of the NTC's) - Competitors may bring their own certified Welding Jackets and/or gloves - Note: Competitors will not be allowed to compete if the above items are not brought and used.